 Although mutual funds are quite popular in India, in my experience I have noticed that people are still not aware of different aspects of mutual funds.
 There are numerous different types of mutual funds available yet people fail to make an educated decision simply because they are not aware of these.

 SEBI has classified mutual funds in five categories in India.
 Equity funds, funds that invest mainly in the stocks.
 Debt funds, funds that invest mainly in debt-related securities like bonds, G-sec, etc. Hybrid funds, the funds that invest both in the equities and the debt securities.
 Solution oriented funds.
 Other schemes which include Index funds/ETFs and Fund of Funds.
-These categories have multiple sub-categories under them, which will be explained in detail in this article.
+These categories have multiple sub-categories under them, which will be explained in this article.

 Equity Mutual Funds